 Love at the Lighthouse

-Elsie, another keeper’s daughter, also found a lighthouse love.
-During a trip home to Ferris Point Lighthouse, on summer leave from her job in the Imperial Civil Service in London, Elsie met and fell for her lightkeeping husband, Bobbie Nelson.
+On summer leave from her job in the Imperial Civil Service in London, another keeper’s daughter found a lighthouse love.
+During a trip home to Ferris Point Lighthouse, Elsie J. Nelson (who was actually born at Waterford’s Minehead Lighthouse) met and fell for her lightkeeping husband, Bobbie Nelson.

 Love at a lighthouse wasn’t without its difficulties though, especially if a lightkeeping husband was stationed offshore for weeks at a time.
 A poem from a 1970s edition of the Commissioners of Irish Lights’ magazine Beam shows just what life could be like for the wife left ashore: